sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-## Axes to navigate in space and in time
+## Axes to Navigate in Space and Time
 SirixDB provides several axes to navigate through the tree structures of both the binary XML as well as the JSON encoding.
 Namely all of the axes known from XPath plus a few more.

 ### Non Structural Wrapper Axis